nicolas1998v/KivaCapstoneProject/README.md

 - Removing unnecessary rows and columns.

-Since Kiva doesn't provide documentation, there were some columns in which I had trouble finding their meaning, and I had to do some investigation to realise they were not suitable for the analysis.
-Please look at the notebook if you want to see which columns and my underlying thought process beneath this decision.
+Since Kiva doesn't provide documentation, there were some columns which I had trouble understanding their meaning, and I had to do some investigation to realise they were not suitable for the analysis.
+Please look at the notebook if you want to see which columns I removed and my underlying thought process behind this decision.

 ## [Part 2: EDA and Preprocessing]( https://github.com/nicolas1998v/KivaCapstoneProject/blob/main/EDA%20-%20NLP.ipynb)
 - Quantitatively visualise your data, looking at each values correlation with the target variable.